WP Engine Smart Search

 To enable WP Engine Smart Search on an environment:

-1. Open the Add-ons page in the User Portal
+1. Open the Products page in the main sidebar in the User Portal

 1. Click Select environments